How to assist the freedom of information complaints process

 Section 61A outlines a number of other circumstances where a complaint can be made, including complaints about Ministers.

 OVIC will attempt to resolve a complaint informally in accordance with section 61GB.
-Under Professional Standard 10.1 an agency must assist the Information Commissioner or the Public Access Deputy Commissioner in their attempt to informally resolve a complaint.
-Professional Standard 10.3 also requires agencies to respond to requests for information by OVIC within requests or agreed timeframes.
+Under Professional Standard 10.1, an agency must assist the Information Commissioner or the Public Access Deputy Commissioner in their attempt to informally resolve a complaint.
+Professional Standard 10.3 also requires agencies to respond to requests for information by OVIC within requests or agreed timeframes

 Agencies should approach the resolution process with an open mind, and work with OVIC to resolve the complaint with as little formality and technicality as possible.
-Some common complaints that OVIC receives and the approach taken to informally resolving the complaint are listed below.
+Some common complaints that OVIC receives, and the approach taken to informally resolving the complaint are listed below.

 Where an agency has not processed a request within the statutory timeframes under section 21, OVIC will ask for information about the current status of the request, an estimate of when the decision will be made, and reasons for the delay.

-When responding to OVIC’s request for information, agencies should provide a realistic estimate of when a decision will be made, and be transparent about the reasons for the delay by providing as much information as possible about the cause of the delay.
+In responding to OVIC’s request for information, agencies should provide a realistic estimate of when a decision will be made, and be transparent about the reasons for the delay by providing as much information as possible about the cause of the delay.

 OVIC will use this information to explain to the complainant why the delay has occurred, when they can expect a decision, and what the agency is doing to progress the request.